Kahuord/Taxes-Calculator/README.md

-# By_GPT_TaxesCalculate
+#TaxesCalculator
-Taxes Calсulated code created by chatGPT
+Taxes Calсulated code created for admission to the exam
-I just came up with an idea and added some code

-There calculated taxes to Latvia
+That is tax calculator for Latvia

-Just install a venv and start app.py file, then go to http://127.0.0.1:5000 and enjoy
+Just install a venv with all libraries from the beginning of the file "app.py", then start this file and go to http://127.0.0.1:5000 and enjoy

-math_test.py was created to test chatGPT abilities